U Of T Creative Writing

 • Q: What kind of feedback can I expect from instructors?

 • A: You can anticipate detailed and constructive feedback on your writing.
-Faculty members focus on providing guidance on craft, structure, and style, tailored to each student's individual needs and goals.
+Faculty members focus on providing guidance on craft, structure, and style, built for each student's individual needs and goals.

 • Q: What career opportunities are available after graduating from U of T's creative writing programs?